saudmullani/Amazon_Sales/README.md

-#   2) Plot -Top 10 Categories by Number of Orders
+#   2) Plot - Top 10 Categories by Number of Orders

 ## Plot code -